Zachary-Luk/3D-Denoising-Diffusion-Model/README.md

 <p align="center">
   <img align="middle" width="800" src="figs/model_framework.png"/>
 </p>
-The proposed 3D DDPM gradually injects noise into the images during the forward diffusion phase, allowing the model to learn to reconstruct the clean data during the reverse diffusion process.
+The proposed 3D DDPM gradually injected noise into the images during the forward diffusion phase, allowing the model to learn to reconstruct the clean data during the reverse diffusion process.
 A 3D convolutional network was trained using high-quality data from the Biograph Vision Quadra PET/CT scanner to generate the score function, enabling the model to capture accurate PET distribution information extracted from the total-body datasets.
 The trained 3D DDPM was evaluated on datasets from four scanners, four tracer types, and six dose levels representing a broad spectrum of clinical scenarios.

 ## Result

 <p align="center">
   <img align="middle" width="800" src="figs/results.png"/>
 </p>
 The proposed 3D DDPM consistently outperformed 2D DDPM, 3D UNet, and 3D GAN, demonstrating its superior denoising performance across all tested conditions.
 Additionally, the model’s uncertainty maps exhibited lower variance, reflecting its higher confidence in its outputs.

 ## Installation
 ### Step 1: Clone the Repository